Abhinay-Singh-1411/abhinay-tech-writing-portfolio/README.md

 - User guides and tutorials
 - Content-design notes and micro-copy samples

-Go to Wiki to see worked documentation.
+Go to the Wiki to see the worked documentation.

 Contact: abhinay.work.1411@gmail.com | www.linkedin.com/in/abhinay-singh-8a2213269